Jack Russell Terrier Puppy Guide

 First-Year Health Milestones

 Preventive screening is most valuable when tailored to documented breed risks rather than applied as a generic checklist.
-Watch for early signs of luxating patella, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Jack Russell Terriers are prone to.
+Watch for early signs of luxating patella, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Jack Russell Terriers are prone to.

 Veterinary Care Schedule for Jack Russell Terriers

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Jack Russell Terrier.
-Here is the recommended schedule:
+These are baseline recommendations.

 Life StageVisit FrequencyKey Screenings